timmbogner/Farm-Data-Relay-System/extras/Gateway.md

 #### ```#define USE_LR```
 Enables ESP-NOW Long-Range mode.
 Requires ESP32.
-## Neighbors
-*To-do: Describe neighbors and how to use them to make repeaters.*

 ## User-Defined Functions
 This feature allows the user to send data from the gateway itself.
 For example: the battery level or ambient temperature at the gateway.